zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 **Note:**

-The scripts of core Zowe components and some extensions use the helper library `<RUNTIME_DIR>/scripts/utils`.
+The scripts of core Zowe components and some extensions use the helper library `<RUNTIME_DIR>/bin/utils`.
 Currently, these are not publicly supported.
 Future releases of Zowe might provide these as supported system programming interfaces (SPIs) and include their usage in the Zowe documentation.

 ## Zowe component runtime lifecycle

 Each Zowe component will be installed with its own USS directory, which contains its executable files.
-Within each component's USS directory, a `bin` directory is suggested to contain scripts that are used for the lifecycle of the component.
+Within each component's USS directory, a `bin` directory is recommended to contain scripts that are used for the lifecycle of the component.
 When Zowe is started, it identifies the components that are configured to launch and then execute the scripts of those components in the cycle of [validate](#validate), [configure](#configure), and [start](#start).
 All components are validated, then all are configured, and finally all are started.
 This technique is used as follows:
 - Used for the base Zowe components that are included with the core Zowe runtime.
 - Applies to extensions to allow vendor offerings to be able to have the lifecycle of their 'microservices' within the Zowe USS shell and be included as address spaces under the `ZWESVSTC` started task.

 ### Validate

-Each component is optional to instruct Zowe runtime to validate itself with a USS command defined in manifest `commands.validate`.
+Each component can optionally instruct Zowe runtime to validate itself with a USS command defined in manifest `commands.validate`.
 If this is not defined, for backward compatible purpose, a call to its `/bin/validate.sh` script will be executed if it exists.

 If present, the `validate` script performs tasks such as:
 - Check that the shell has the correct prerequisites.